jayesh15111988/UberSFMoviesChallenge/README.md

 1. No test case - Unfortunately I could not provide test cases with this project.
 The reason being the short period of time for project completion and I am still a beginner at writing test cases.
 But given enough time I can write test cases for appropriate scenarios for this project
 2. Inability to take full advantage of backbone.js - As I mentioned earlier this is my first time working on backbone.js.
 Though I have worked on Angular.JS MVC framework in the past.
 This is quite different which makes it difficult to get hold of key concepts in the span of few days.
+<br/><br/>
-3. Inability to work with browser which do not support Promises - I have made use of standard JavaScript Promises to make multiple network requests easier.
-However, as noted on (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) Internet Explorer and Safari Browsers do not support this feature which makes it impossible for this application to run on these browsers.
+3.~~Inability to work with browser which do not support Promises - I have made use of standard JavaScript Promises to make multiple network requests easier.
+However, as noted on~~ ~~(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) Internet Explorer and Safari Browsers do not support this feature which makes it impossible for this application to run on these browsers.~~
+This issue is now fixed.
+I have added local Promise.js library to cope up with unsupported browser configuration
+<br/><br/>
 <b>Future Additions:</b><br/><br/>
-1. Replace promises with equivalent method for older and such browsers which do not support it<br/><br/>
+1. ~~Replace promises with equivalent method for older and such browsers which do not support it~~ Fixed<br/><br/>
 2. Ability to search movies not only from names but also from other parameters such as actor, director and locations<br/><br/>
 3. Caching previously visited locations on map.
 (We could use local storage to store previously received geo-coding data and movie information)<br/><br/>
-4. Provide more controls to user as long as map appearances are concerned<br/><br/>
+4. ~~Provide more controls to user as long as map appearances are concerned~~ Already made some extra changes to improve UX<br/><br/>
 5. Writing unit and integration tests<br/><br/>
 6. Storing and displaying user history<br/><br/>
 7. Incorporating feature for sharing this information on social platform (Such as Google+, Facebook and Twitter)<br/><br/>